mikeal/raindrop/couch_docs/README.txt

 This directory contains couch documents in JSON format that should be automatically inserted into the couch as part of a run-raindrop.py call.

-The files should be in a directory and file name structure that matches the _id of the couch document, with directories indicated by the ! signs in the _id.
-For instance, for a doc with _id "ui!inflow", it should be placed in  couch_docs/ui/inflow.json
+The documents aren't in the exact format sent to the couch - each .json document must at least have a 'schemas' attribute, then object detailing the 'rd/ext/*' schemas implemented.
+The extension ID and everything else is deduced from the filename etc.

+In particular, some things get magic substitutions - check out bootstrap.py for all the gory details...